Night Thrasher (Dwayne Taylor): New Warriors vol. 3

-"Civil War"
+Civil War

 Night Thrasher was among the four New Warriors involved in the incident that led to the Superhuman Registration Act in the 2006–2007 storyline Marvel Civil War.
-The events of the arc began when a group of superheroes including Night Thrasher stakes out a supervillain hideout in the suburbs of Stamford, Connecticut.
-One of the villains, Nitro, explodes and Night Thrasher dies in the blast.
-His death is confirmed in Civil War: Front Line #1.
+The events of the arc begin when the villain Nitro destroys part of Stamford, Connecticut, killing Night Thrasher and several hundred civilians.

-In the aftermath of Civil War, a new team calling themselves the New Warriors have appeared.
+In the aftermath of Civil War, a new team called the New Warriors appear.
 They began recruiting underground, undiscovered, and de-powered heroes who disagree with the Superhuman Registration Act.
-While most of these New Warriors are new to the team, the leader and recruiter calls himself as Night Thrasher, though the true identity of this person is unknown for the first few issues.
-The original Night Thrasher's grave is found to contain only the remains of the costume he was wearing during the Stamford incident, and analysis of the costume reveals little biological material, in contrast to the state of the other victims of the blast.
-The doctor who performed the analysis explained that Taylor was within close proximity of Nitro's explosion, was only human in contrast to the superhuman status of other New Warriors within the blast proximity, and only partly protected by his costume, but concedes that given the track record for superheroes staying dead, he is only willing to concede that Taylor might be dead but he would not like to "bet the farm" on it.
-In New Warriors vol. 4 #6, it is revealed that the new Night Thrasher is in fact Donyell Taylor, Dwayne's illegitimate half-brother, previously the villain known as Bandit.
+While most of these New Warriors are new to the team, the leader and recruiter calls himself Night Thrasher, though the true identity of this person is unknown for the first few issues.
+When a doctor analyzes the remains of the New Warriors killed in Stamford, he explicitly notes that there is minimal organic tissue left in Night Thrasher's costume compared to the other dead heroes, but also notes that this can be attributed to Night Thrasher being only human in contrast to his superhuman teammates.
+The doctor ultimately states that Night Thrasher is probably dead, but given how superheroes often come back from the dead he would not "bet the farm".
+In New Warriors (vol. 4) #6, it is revealed that Night Thrasher is Donyell Taylor, Dwayne's illegitimate half-brother, previously the villain known as Bandit.

-The remains of Dwayne, Microbe and Namorita, are later recovered by the New Warriors and Justice's Counter Initiative team and given a proper burial.

-Post "Civil War"
+Post-Civil War

 The New Warriors subsequently use a time machine in an attempt to save Dwayne, but are accidentally sent to a future timeline in which Iron Man used the Initiative to place the entire world under a tyrannical reign.
 Donyell confronts Iron Man and finds that it is not Tony Stark who is wearing the armor, but Dwayne resurrected.
 Overjoyed that his brother is alive, Donyell helps to capture his own teammates, despite his misgivings about Dwayne's dictatorship.
 When this alternate Dwayne kills the captive Tony Stark in cold blood, Donyell turns against him, frees the New Warriors and eventually kills him.